bonitasoft/bonita-continuous-delivery-doc/md/deploy_with_static_inventory.md

 ### Inventory
 This file defines the hosts and groups of hosts upon which BCD will operates.
-The location of the inventory files is `bonita-continuous-delivery_x.x.x/ansible/inventory/`. and `static-inventory-1-machine.EXAMPLE` in the same directory.
+The location of the inventory files is `bonita-continuous-delivery_x.x.x/ansible/inventory/`. and `static-inventory-1-machine.EXAMPLE` in the `static-inventory` directory.
 In this file, there are two group names, `database` and `bonita` that must appear and under each one you have to describe your machines, and a group with the same name of your bonita stack id grouping the `database` and `bonita` groups.
 Also, you have to specify a group variables for `bonita` group with:
 * `bonita_address`, that is the IP of Bonita host
 * `bonita_db_host`, that is the IP of your database

-You can see an example in `bonita-continuous-delivery_x.x.x/ansible/inventory/` for one or two machines.
+You can see an example in `bonita-continuous-delivery_x.x.x/ansible/inventory/static-inventory/` for one or two machines.

 ::: info
 It is recommended to have a clear understanding on [Ansible Inventories](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)